garfix/richard/tests/integration/schank/README.md

     * Situational memory: MOPs
     * Intentional Memory: I-MOPs
     * Episodal memory: E-MOPs
+* Beliefs: facts and inferences people have and use
 * Goals and Plans: states we want to achieve, and the means of getting there
+    * Theory of Mind: inferring the beliefs and intents (motives and goals) of other agents
 * Affect / emotion

-Some systems model one or more of these in a separated way, while others try to integrate multiple phenomena in a more uniform manner.
+Some systems model one or more of these in a separated way, while others try to integrate multiple phenomena in ma more uniform manner.

-Note the distinction between recognition and creation of these phenomena: they require different representations and processes.
+Note the distinction between recognition/understanding and creation/generation of these phenomena: they require different representations and processes.
 In order to plan something yourself you need to know how the actions are performed.

 ## Persons